ivostoykov/AIWebFormFill/README.md

 ### The Forms

 Web forms are often targets of various attacks, from spammers to hackers.
 This leads to a constant cycle of updated attacks and defenses.
 Therefore, one might find forms that do not accept, block, or otherwise prevent this tool from working, and this is normal.
-If you encounter such issues, [report this issue here](https://github.com/ivostoykov/AIWebFormFill/issues)
+If you encounter such issues, [report it here](https://github.com/ivostoykov/AIWebFormFill/issues)

 ---